ChegTech logo

 The brief

-Why Professional Veterinary Web Design is different.
+Why Veterinary sites are different.

-Veterinary websites have an unusually high emotional content load — pet owners researching for a sick or aging pet are operating on stress, and the site that feels warm and human (real photos of staff cuddling actual patients, not stock golden retrievers) converts at meaningfully higher rates.
+Veterinary websites have an unusually high emotional content load, pet owners researching for a sick or aging pet are operating on stress, and the site that feels warm and human (real photos of staff cuddling actual patients, not stock golden retrievers) converts at meaningfully higher rates.
 Beyond the emotional baseline, three structural moves matter.
 First, the emergency-vs-scheduled split is real: after-hours emergency referrals to a 24/7 emergency hospital have to be clear and instant.
 Second, pet-type service pages ("dental cleaning for cats Bellevue," "senior dog wellness Auburn") outrank generic vet pages on long-tail queries.
 Third, the online pharmacy refill flow is a workflow most existing vet sites completely skip, despite the fact that it's the single highest-leverage piece of recurring-revenue infrastructure available to a small-animal practice.
 AAHA accreditation is a credentialing trust signal worth surfacing prominently when the practice has it.

 A bright veterinary exam room with a stainless-steel table and soft pastel walls

-What we build
+What I build

-• Emergency vs scheduled split with after-hours referral
+Emergency vs scheduled split with after-hours referral

 Emergency CTA routed to the practice's on-call line during open hours and to the partner emergency hospital after hours.
 Pet owners under stress need this distinction made for them, not asked about it.

-• AAHA accreditation and credentials displayed
+AAHA accreditation and credentials displayed

-AAHA accreditation badge, Fear Free certification, Cat Friendly Practice certification where applicable — surfaced in the trust strip.
+AAHA accreditation badge, Fear Free certification, Cat Friendly Practice certification where applicable, surfaced in the trust strip.
 Researched owners specifically look for these credentials.

-• Pet-type service pages
+Pet-type service pages

-Dog wellness, cat wellness, exotic / pocket pets, senior pet care, puppy/kitten care — each its own page with the realistic care timeline and pet-type-specific considerations.
+Dog wellness, cat wellness, exotic / pocket pets, senior pet care, puppy/kitten care, each its own page with the realistic care timeline and pet-type-specific considerations.
 Long-tail queries that generic vet pages can't match.

-• Online pharmacy refill flow
+Online pharmacy refill flow

 Integration with VetSource, Covetrus, or your practice management system's pharmacy module so existing clients can refill prescriptions online without calling.
 Highest-leverage recurring-revenue workflow most vet sites miss entirely.

-• Real photos of staff with patients
+Real photos of staff with patients

 Stock pet photography is the single most conversion-killing element on most vet sites.
 Real photos of your actual veterinarians and techs interacting with actual patients (with consent) is the warmth-and-competence signal that converts.